· Eucalyptus globulus and Eucalyptus dives are best applied topically or on the reflex points of the feet.

 · Eucalyptus radiata and Eucalyptus polybractea are more suitable for diffusing, inhalation, rectal, and douche applications.

-· All eucalyptus oils can be used as dietary supplements; however, total daily intake should not exceed 6 drops.
+· All eucalyptus oils can be used as dietary supplements; however, you must work with an aromatherapist and total daily intake should not exceed 6 drops.

 The scent of Eucalyptus is familiar to anyone that has consumed cough drops.
 Most Eucalyptus species are helpful for the respiratory tract and are useful in loosening and expectorating mucus.